magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

-# How to use attributes for content styling
+# How to use configuration options for styling

-Attributes in Page Builder give you a way to add a variety of interactive CSS styling options for your content types.
-For example, Page Builder's Heading content type provides a number of built-in styling options from its form.
-The Heading form gives users options to set different heading types, text alignments, border properties, margins, and paddings.
-It also lets users apply multiple static CSS classes.
+Out of the box, Page Builder provides a variety of interactive CSS styling options for your content types.
+For example, Page Builder's `Heading` content type provides options for setting heading types (`h1` through `h6`), text alignments, border properties, margins, and paddings.
+It also lets users apply one or more static CSS classes by entering them into an text input field.

-But what if you want to give users more interactive styling options?
+But what if you want to give users even more styling options?
 For example, maybe you want to add Heading color options.
 Or Heading text-style options.
-This topic will explain how to use attributes to provide these types of styling options and more.
+This topic will show you how to use the `<attribute>`, `<style>`, and `<css>` configuration nodes to style the elements in your content types.

 ## Install the example module

-To help you get started with using attributes, we created an example module that you can clone and install from [magento-devdocs/PageBuilderStylingWithAttributes](https://github.com/magento-devdocs/PageBuilderStylingWithAttributes).
-The instructions for installing the module are provided from the README file on the repo.
+To help you get started and follow along, we created an example module you can clone and install from [magento-devdocs/PageBuilderStylingWithAttributes](https://github.com/magento-devdocs/PageBuilderStylingWithAttributes).
+The instructions for installing the module are provided from the `README` file on the repo.

-The example module extends the Heading content type because we wanted to focus on learning about attributes instead of sifting through the the additional code that comes with creating a new custom content type.

-The following screenshot shows what the Heading content type form looks like after installing the example module.
-Specifically, you should see three new Heading fields: `Heading Colors`, `Heading Styles`, and `Heading Opacity`.
+For this example module, we chose to extend the `Heading` content type by adding three new Heading fields: `Heading Colors`, `Heading Styles`, and `Heading Opacity`, as shown here:

 ![How to add an appearance](../images/heading-extension-using-attributes-and-style.png)

-_Extended Heading form with color and text style options using attributes_
+_Extended `Heading` form with color, text style, and opacity options_

-The example module provides all the code used here to describe the attribute-based styling.
-It also provides some "bonus code" that shows how to use a `<style>` node to give users an option for setting Heading text opacity.
-But wait, that's not all!
-We also added a custom converter for the opacity style to ensure that users can enter the opacity as a percentage.
+The example module provides all the code used here to describe how to style elements using `<attribute>` and `<style>` nodes.
+It also shows the use of a custom converter for our `opacity` style to ensure that users can enter the opacity as a percentage.

 ## Steps for styling with attributes